 There is a difference between recovery being hard and recovery starting to feel unsafe.

 You may need more support when one person carries the full weight of the day: every ride, every reminder, every meal.
 Or when your loved one still seems less stable than the discharge plan assumed.
-Families managing a new routine can take some of that pressure off with family caregiver support, whether that means help with the medication schedule, another set of eyes during the harder hours, or someone to get your loved one safely through the house.
+Families can ease some of that pressure through caregiver support services in Bergen County, whether that means help with the medication schedule, another set of eyes during the harder hours, or someone to get your loved one safely through the house.

 Follow-up appointments are another spot where the weight adds up.
 Getting ready takes longer than expected, the walk to the car feels uncertain, and by the time you arrive the person you brought may already be wiped out.
-Having reliable transportation to follow-up appointments is one less thing to coordinate on a day that already has too many moving parts.
+Families in Bergen County can take advantage of medical transportation services as one less thing to coordinate on a day that already has too many moving parts.

 Building a Routine That Holds